 If you are using a lining in the drapes this fabric should be folded along with the drapery fabric and sewed at the same time.

 Bed sheets are also good for making the curtains or draperies for a room.
-They will definitely be less expensive than buying drapes.
+They will definitely be less expensive than buying drapes or drapery material.

-If you are using a single cotton sheet ;a lining may not be necessary.
-Using a window shade that you can open and close would allow you to block light from coming in.
+If you are using a single cotton sheet a lining may not be necessary.
+Using a window shade that you can open and close would allow you to adjust the amount of light coming in.